1) What size of plants will I receive?

 7) Do you ship plants to Europe?

 Yes, we do.
-All haskap varieties are authorised for European importation.
-Please check your local import regulations to see which species are allowed and which are restricted.
+All haskap varieties are authorised for European Union, Norway, and Switzerland.
+Please check your local import regulations to see which other species are allowed and which are restricted.
 All European orders are only sent “in vitro” meaning they come as plantlets in jars/tubs growing in an agar media.
 We have a minimum order requirement of 500 plantlets for European orders.
 Please contact us for more details.